wtp5130-dev/leave-manager/README.md

 		 - git remote add origin https://github.com/<you>/leave-manager.git
 		 - git push -u origin main
 2) Import the repo in Vercel (New Project → Import from GitHub).
 Framework: “Other” (Static).
-3) On first deploy, Vercel will prompt to enable Blob storage.
-Add the environment variable it suggests (BLOB_READ_WRITE_TOKEN) in Project → Settings → Environment Variables.
+3) Add Vercel Postgres: In Vercel → Storage → Postgres → Create and Link to this project.
+Vercel will add POSTGRES_URL environment variables automatically.
 4) Redeploy.
-Use the header’s Load/Save buttons to sync data by a chosen document ID (e.g., "default").
+The app will read/write via API routes to the database.
+Use Sync to pull latest.

 Notes on privacy
 - The demo config stores blobs as public for simplicity.
 Switch to private access in api/save.js and implement signed downloads if you need privacy.